gaehlerm/SoftwareEngineering/README.md

 Also, during code review you can do refactoring.
 Team up with the author of the code and do some pair programming.
 This is much more motivating than a normal review as there is better knowledge exchange and the output of the review is significantly increased.

 Generally, you should refactor code that you work with.
 In some cases, you may refactor code that you just walked by, but this should not be the rule.
 If there is no reason for you to touch that code at the time being, you shouldn’t refactor it.
 It is important in software engineering to know when to postpone some work and this is one of the cases.
-If no one works with a piece of code at the moment, there is no need to refactor right now.
+If no one works with some piece of code at the moment, then there is no need to refactor it right now.

+// Is this text here redundant?
+It feels like I read it before.

 Once in a while, you have to do a bigger refactoring.
 One that you don’t just do between writing a few lines of code, but it will take considerable efforts to get it done.
 You should probably discuss this topic with your work colleagues, opposite to the smaller refactorings that you just do by yourself.